yousefsersy/Pychain-Ledger/README.md

 ## Project Background

-As a fintech engineer at one of the world's largest banks, you were recently promoted to lead the decentralized finance team.
-Your primary task is to develop a blockchain-based ledger system with a user-friendly web interface.
+The primary task of this project is to develop a blockchain-based ledger system with a user-friendly web interface.
 This system is designed to facilitate financial transactions between partner banks and ensure data integrity.

 ---
 This Streamlit application simulates a blockchain ledger, enabling users to conduct financial transactions and verify data integrity.